Collage of three D.C. plates.

 1984 Baseplate Types

 Only types of which we have found examples are pictured.
-Images of plates of additional types will be added to the array below as they become available.
+Images of plates of additional types will be added to this array as they become available.

 1984 base passenger plate no. 285-717